geoschem/GCClassic/docs/source/gcc-guide/02-build/rundir-files.rst

 .. option:: archiveRun.sh

-   This script can be used to create an archive of the run directory Run this script with:
+   This script can be used to create an archive of the run directory.
+   Run this script with:

    .. code-block:: console